-The Dynamic Mode Decomposition (DMD) is a recently devised method for the search of a small number of basis vectors (dynamic modes) able to describe the total fluid state [1-12].
-It promises certain advance in the retrieval of flow structures which provide a low dimensional approximation of complex unsteady flowfields.
+The dynamic mode decomposition (DMD) is a recently devised method for the search of a small number of basis vectors (dynamic modes) able to describe the total fluid state [1-12].
+It promises certain advance in the retrieval of flow structures, which provide a low-dimensional approximation of complex unsteady flowfields.
 DMD is based on an algorithm for numerical estimation of eigenvalues Λ and right eigenvectors Ω_R of an operator A determining the flow evolution (linear propagator).
 The set of flow snapshots is used as the input data.

-A powerful way of analyzing nonlinear flow dynamics using linear techniques is provided by the use of dynamic modes (see e.g. the work of Holmes et al. [7], Bagheri [8], Mezic [9]).
-Among several snapshot-based modal decomposition methods, dynamic mode decomposition (DMD) have been widely applied to study the physics of the dynamics of the flows in different applications.
+A powerful way of analyzing nonlinear flow dynamics using linear techniques is provided by the use of dynamic modes (e.g., the work of Holmes et al. [7], Bagheri [8], and Mezic [9]).
+Among several snapshot-based modal decomposition methods, DMD has been widely applied to study the physics of the dynamics of the flows in different applications.

-A theoretical framework is proposed by Tu et al. [10], in which DMD is defined as the eigendecomposition of an approximating linear operator.
+A related theoretical framework is proposed by Tu et al. [10], in which DMD is defined as the eigendecomposition of an approximating linear operator.
 They demonstrate the utility of this approach by presenting novel sampling strategies that increase computational efficiency and mitigate the effects of noise.
 A new technique that allows dynamical information to be extracted from large datasets and data streams is proposed by Hemati et al. [11].
-Their low-storage method for performing dynamic mode decomposition can be updated inexpensively as new data become available.
+Their low-storage method for performing DMD can be updated inexpensively as new data become available.
 The problem of modal decomposition of large and arbitrarily sampled systems is addressed by Guéniat et al. [4].
-Their method essentially formulates the problem in an optimization setting and decouples the estimation of the temporal description from the spatial description.